flatboat/ref_lib/README.md

 	- variance - returns an integer
 	- limit - returns an integer

+- ref.legitaimbot
+	- enabled - returns a table as following: [boolean, hotkey mode]
+	- speed - returns an integer
+	- speed_in_attack - returns an integer
+	- speed_scale_fov - returns an integer
+	- maximum_lock_on_time - returns an integer
+	- reaction_time - returns an integer
+	- maximum_fov - returns an integer
+	- recoil_compensation - returns a table as following: [pitch (integer), yaw (integer)]
+	- quick_stop - returns a boolean
+	- aim_through_smoke - returns a boolean
+	- aim_while_blind - returns a boolean
+	- head - returns a boolean
+	- chest - returns a boolean
+	- stomach - returns a boolean
+	- accuracy_boost - returns a string
+	- accuracy_boost_range - returns an integer
+	- standalone_recoil_compensation - returns a boolean

+- ref.triggerbot
+	- enabled - returns a table as following: [boolean, hotkey mode]
+	- minimum_hitchance - returns an integer
+	- reaction_time - returns an integer
+	- burst_fire - returns a table as following: [boolean, integer]
+	- minimum_damage - returns an integer
+	- automatic_penetration - returns a boolean
+	- shoot_through_smoke - returns a boolean
+	- shoot_while_blind - returns a boolean
+	- head - returns a boolean
+	- chest - returns a boolean
+	- stomach - returns a boolean

 - ref.visuals:
 	- activation_type - returns a hotkey state/mode
 	- teammates - returns a boolean